 Your leg muscles are often applauded for doing most of the work on a run.
 But you’re not just running around with your arms tucked by your sides—at least you shouldn’t be.
 Instead, your arms swing back and forth to help propel your body forward, so you need to get them moving before you hit your stride.

-We may earn commission from links on this page, but we only recommend products we back run, How to Improve Your Running Recovery Plan shoulder and your triceps in the back of your upper arm do most of the work for your arm swing.
+Treadmills On Sale Now run, your deltoids on the outside of your shoulder and your triceps in the back of your upper arm do most of the work for your arm swing.
 Meanwhile, your biceps help to preserve momentum, he adds.

-Fun Half Marathons dynamic stretches to prime your body for movement.
-But you’ll also see a couple static stretches in which you should focus on deep breathing before a run.
+How to Improve Your Running Recovery Plan dynamic stretches to prime your body for movement.
+But you’ll also see a couple static stretches in which you should focus on deep breathing and use it as a chance to connect your mind and body.

 Each move is demonstrated by Hathiramani in the video above so you can learn the proper form.
 You will not need any equipment for this routine, though an exercise mat is optional.